Hear more about servant-leadership at MorningStar

 Founded in 2003 by Ken Jaeger, MorningStar Senior Living is a leading developer and operator of premier communities within the senior living landscape, headquartered in Denver, Colorado.

-MorningStar’s portfolio encompasses over 25 communities and 3,000 units under operation or development, with an ownership interest in the majority.
+Our portfolio encompasses over 25 communities and 3,000 units under operation or development, with an ownership interest in the majority.
 Whether for a new build, acquisition or turnaround property, MorningStar consistently delivers operating margins above industry norms and exceptional overall returns to investors and partners.

 MorningStar’s footprint is geographically diverse, yet, with communities clustered in the Western U.S., our executive leadership can support local operations with a significant degree of touch and an array of centralized resources.